On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

 is a weak equivalence.
 But this is the map from the pushout of the top row to the pushout of the middle row.
 By the case in which $A_1=A_2$, the map from the pushout of the middle row to the pushout of the bottom row is a also a weak equivalence.
 This completes the proof. \end{pf}

-\begin{rem} If the model category $\cat{C}$ has the property that every map can be factored into a flat map followed by a weak equivalence, then the above result holds with the assumption that only one of the maps in the top row is a weak equivalence.
+\begin{rem} If $\cat{C}$ has the property that every map can be factored into a flat map followed by a weak equivalence, then the above result holds with the assumption that only one of the maps in the top row is a weak equivalence.
 Suppose for instance that it is the map $A_1\to X_1$, and factor $A_1\to Y_1$ into a flat map $A_1\to Y'_1$ followed by a weak equivalence $Y'_1\to Y_1$ Now consider the diagram

 By Proposition~\ref{thm:158}, the map from the pushout of the top row to the pushout of the middle row is a weak equivalence, as is the map from the pushout of the top row to the pushout of the bottom row.
-The map from the pushout of the middle row to the pushout of the bottom row is then a weak equivalence by the ``two out of three'' property of weak equivalences(Axiom M2).
-Note that this assumption holds if $\cat{C}$ is proper, ie, every cofibration in $\cat{C}$ is flat. \end{rem}
+The map from the pushout of the middle row to the pushout of the bottom row is then a weak equivalence by the two out of three property of weak equivalences. \end{rem}